AlephAlpha/factoriosrc/README.md

 Search for patterns in [Factorio (R3,C2,S2,B3,N+)](https://conwaylife.com/forums/viewtopic.php?f=11&t=6166) cellular automata, using an algorithm similar to [rlifesrc](https://github.com/AlephAlpha/rlifesrc).

 This program is still work in progress.
 It is still much slower than rlifesrc, and the only supported rules are Factorio and Conway's Game of Life.
-Currently there is only an extremely simple command line interface.

 ## Usage